ices-eg/wg_MGWG/selectivity/minutes.md

 To be presented at next meeting

-- Take a closer look at which cod fisheries active today?
-[Arni]
+- Take a closer look at which cod fisheries active today.
+[Arni, Jacob]

-- Add natural mortality in data folder [Jacob]
+- Add natural mortality in data folder.
+[Arni, Jacob]

-- Experiment with `applyFmax`: what is the potential yield of the Icelandic cod given the (1) current selectivity, (2) current selectivity shifted one age younger, and (3) current selectivity shifted one age higher?
+- Experiment with `applyFmax`.
+What is the potential yield of the Icelandic cod given the (1) current selectivity, (2) current selectivity shifted one age younger, and (3) current selectivity shifted one age higher?
 [Alejandro, Arni, Cecilia, Paris]